 …This explains why all sense of the pathless, the baffling, and the utterly alien – all agoraphobia – is so markedly absent from medieval poetry when it leads us, as so often, into the sky. ”

-“Thanks to his deficiency in the sense of period, that packed and gorgeous past [i.e. of classical myth and history] was [i.e. seemed or felt] far more immediate to him in the dark and bestial past could ever be to a Lecky or a Wells [i.e. modern science or science fiction of cave men, etc.].
+“Thanks to his deficiency in the sense of period, that packed and gorgeous past [i.e. of classical myth and history] was [i.e. seemed or felt] far more immediate to him than the dark and bestial past could ever be to a Lecky or a Wells [i.e. modern science or science fiction of cave men, etc.].
 It differed from the present only by being better.
 Hector was like any other knight, only braver.
 The saints looked down on one’s spiritual life, the kings, sages, and warriors on one’s secular life, the great lovers of old on one’s own armours, to foster, encourage, and instruct.
 There were friends, ancestors, patrons in every age.
 One had one’s place, however modest, in a great succession; one need to be neither proud nor lonely.”

 “Other ages have not had a Model so universally accepted as theirs, so imaginable, and so satisfying to the imagination.”